+DEITY HOLDING A FLOWING VASE

+Gypsum (with modern restoration)

+Iraq, Dur-Sharrukin (modern Khorsabad), Nabu Temple, entrance

+Excavated in 1932-33

+Neo-Assyrian period, reign of Sargon II, 721-705 BC

+A11808

-22. DEITY HOLDING A FLOWING VASE Gypsum (with modern restoration) Iraq, Dur-Sharrukin (modern Khorsabad), Nabu Temple, entrance Excavated under the direction of Gordon Loud, 1932-1933 Neo-Assyrian period, reign of Sargon II, 721-705 BC H: 151.4; W: 45.0 cm OIM A11808 This figure, one of a pair that once flanked the entrance to the Nabu Temple, is identifiable as a god by his horned headdress.
-The deity holds a small vessel from which flow four streams of water - two rising over his shoulders to flow down his back and two streaming down the front of his garment to his feet.
+This figure, one of a pair that once flanked the entrance to the Nabu Temple, is identifiable as a god by his horned headdress.
+The deity holds a small vessel from which flow four streams of water-two rising over his shoulders to flow down his back and two streaming down the front of his garment to his feet.
 Such deities with flowing vessels probably embodied the life-giving and life-sustaining forces of freshwater.
 This statue may have served as a support or pillar, as suggested by a depression cut into the square block resting on its headdress.
 OT